garden design, outdoor living, landscape & integrated architecture

 In 2007 Amalie won the mecu travel Bursary, awarded by Queensland's Centre for Subtropical Design.
 She travelled to Colombia to observe the changing role of city parks, and was subsequently commissioned by CSIRO Publishing to develop Future Park: imagining tomorrow’s urban parks.
 It shows how cities, councils and communities have responded with innovative thinking to the challenges of delivering high quality parks and people places, as land in our cities comes under increasing pressure.

 In addition to her practice Amalie tutors in landscape and architecture design at the Queensland University of Technology, regularly mentors candidates and sits on the assessment panels for landscape architectural registration in Queensland.
-She is a former member of the Board of the Australian Institute of Landscape Architects, and is currently Queensland President.
+She is a proud member of the the Australian Institute of Landscape Architects, and has served as Queensland President and a member of the Board.

 A landscape architect, Claudia is skilled at visually communicating complex design concepts to a wide audience and is able to translate ideas into achievable outcomes.